Create a 3D Component and reuse it#

 patch = hfss.modeler.create_rectangle("XY",["-width/2","-width/2","0mm"],["width","width"], name="patch1")

-via1 = hfss.modeler.create_cylinder(2, ["-width/8","-width/4","-thick"],"0.01mm", "thick", matname="copper", name="via_inner")
+via1 = hfss.modeler.create_cylinder(2, ["-width/8", "-width/4", "-thick"], "0.01mm", "thick", name="via_inner",

-via_outer = hfss.modeler.create_cylinder(2, ["-width/8","-width/4","-thick"],"0.025mm", "thick", matname="Teflon_based", name="via_teflon")
+via_outer = hfss.modeler.create_cylinder(2, ["-width/8", "-width/4", "-thick"], "0.025mm", "thick", name="via_teflon",

 Boundaries#

 Most of HFSS boundaries and excitations are already available in PyAEDT.
-User can assign easily a boundary to a face or to an object by taking benefits of Object Oriented Programming (OOP) available in PyAEDT.
+User can assign easily a boundary to a face or to an object by taking benefits of Object-Oriented Programming (OOP) available in PyAEDT.

 hfss.assign_perfecte_to_sheets(patch)

-<pyaedt.modules.Boundary.BoundaryObject object at 0x0000022C8D9921D0>
+<pyaedt.modules.Boundary.BoundaryObject object at 0x000002798955A620>

 Advanced Modeler functions#

-Thanks to Python capabilities a lot of additional functionalities have been added to the Modeler of PyAEDT. in this example there is a property to retrive automatically top and bottom faces of an objects.
+Thanks to Python capabilities a lot of additional functionalities have been added to the Modeler of PyAEDT. in this example there is a property to retrieve automatically top and bottom faces of an objects.

 side_face = [i for i in via_outer.faces if i.id not in [via_outer.top_face_z.id, via_outer.bottom_face_z.id]]